andir/npins/README.md

                                 [default: npins]

 SUBCOMMANDS:
     add             Adds a new pin entry
-    help          Prints this message or the help of the given subcommand(s) import-niv    Try to import entries from Niv init          Intializes the npins directory.
+    help            Prints this message or the help of the given subcommand(s) import-flake    Try to import entries from flake.lock import-niv      Try to import entries from Niv init            Intializes the npins directory.
 Running this multiple times will restore/upgrade the `default.nix` and never touch your sources.json
     remove          Removes one pin entry
     show            Lists the current pin entries
     update          Updates all or the given pin to the latest version upgrade         Upgrade the sources.json and default.nix to the latest format version.
 This may occasionally break Nix evaluation!
 ```

 ### Initialization